wchiquito/jj-for-everyone.github.io/src/gitignore.md

 By default, Jujutsu records every single file in the project into your working copy, which is usually what you want.
 But sometimes, you need to tell Jujutsu to ignore certain files and exclude them from being recorded.
 For this purpose, Jujutsu reads a special `.gitignore` file if it exists in the project.
-This file can contain a list of file names, directories and patterns which describe the set of files that should not be tracked in version control.
+This file can contain a list of file names, directories, and patterns which describe the set of files that should not be tracked in version control.

 To fix the problem, Bob adds a pattern for tarballs to the `.gitignore` file: